 AI for content suggestions

-AI can be used to recommend specific topics, speakers, and formats based on target attendees' profiles, making it easier for event organisers to build an agenda that's really relevant to their audience.
+AI can be used to recommend specific topics, speakers, and formats based on target attendees' profiles, making it easier for event organisers to build an agenda that's relevant to their audience.

 AI for social listening